arcanemachine/django-menu-maker/README.md

 ### What technologies are used?

 This app is made using Python 3.8.6 and Django 3.1.2, and takes advantage of modern conveniences offered by the software (e.g. Python's f-strings)

 This app makes use of the following Python practices and modules:
 - Follows the Python PEP8 style guide (linted using flake8)
 - Uses Coverage module to ensure all sections of the code has been tested

-Menu Maker makes use of many of Django's primary features:
+Menu Maker makes use of many of Django's features:

 - Django's built-in ORM:
     - This project uses SQLite for maximum portability and ease of setup